Silenttttttt/selenium-web-session-framework/README.md

   - Returns `True` if the scroll is successful, `False` otherwise.

-## The rest of documentation can be found in the docstrings
+## The rest of documentation can be found in the docstrings.

 ## Examples